vitaly-t/subcount/README.md

 [![Build Status](https://travis-ci.org/vitaly-t/subs-count.svg?branch=master)](https://travis-ci.org/vitaly-t/subs-count)

-Simple event subscription module, with support for subscription counter out of the box.
+Simple observable, with support for subscription counter out of the box.

 Written in pure TypeScript, and strictly for Node.js

 ## Rationale

-This module was written to avoid the overhead of [RXJS] when it comes to simple subscriptions and their counters.
+This module was written to avoid the overhead of [RXJS] when it comes to simple subscriptions with counters.

 See the [following issue](https://stackoverflow.com/questions/56195932/how-to-monitor-number-of-rxjs-subscriptions) that precipitated this.